smarthomeNG/smarthome/doc/user/source/release/1_x_x.rst

   * Fixed relative item evaluation when usind '.property'
   * Fixed bug in referencing an attribute of grandpartent item

+* lib.logutils

+  * fix error when filters are active and logging message is just a boolean value

 * lib.shpypi

   * Fix to be able to handle first run of smarthomeng (without any installed requirements)
+  * Catching exception if SmartHomeNG temporarily has no internet connection

 * lib.shtime: